12A/12 – Suitable for 12 years and over

 Sex

 There may be verbal references to sexual violence provided they are not graphic.
-The stronger forms of sexual violence, including rape, may only be implied and any sexual threat or abusive behaviour must be brief and negatively presented.
+The stronger forms of sexual violence, including rape, may only be implied and any sexual threat or abusive behaviour should be brief and negatively presented.

 Threat and horror